 Slide the pipe apart at the joints (no saw cutting) or use other methods that do not cause the pipe to break, become friable or otherwise create the potential to release asbestos fibers.

-Wrap the wet asbestos cement pipe in two layers of 6 mil polyethylene sheeting, seal with duct tape and label in accordance with all applicable regulatory requirements.
+Wrap the wet asbestos cement pipe and other debris in two layers of 6 mil polyethylene sheeting, seal with duct tape and label in accordance with all applicable regulatory requirements.
 This can be done in the trench or adjacent to the trench.

 If the trench is filled with water, the placement of polyethylene sheeting is not required.

-Waste Materials shall be for packaging, labeling, disposal, and record retention requirements.

-b.
+Manage wrapped asbestos cement pipe, polyethylene sheeting and any other material contaminated with visible asbestos debris as asbestos-containing waste (ACW) in accordance with 310 CMR 7.15 and 310 CMR 19.061.

 Damaged (deteriorated or not intact) or when cutting or mechanical breakage (e.g., with saws, snap or blade cutting, and/or tapping) is necessary:

-Place 6 mil thick polyethylene sheeting under the asbestos cement pipe to prevent soil contamination.
+Place 6 mil (0.006 inch) thick polyethylene sheeting under the asbestos cement pipe to prevent soil contamination.

 Adequately wet asbestos cement pipe with amended water where cutting or breaking will occur.

-Saw cutting of asbestos cement pipe shall only be conducted with a HEPA-shrouded vacuum attachment or wet cutting equipment, unless it is conducted within a small enclosure that isolates the area in which the saw cutting is being conducted to prevent the release of asbestos fibers to ambient air, .
+Saw cutting of asbestos cement pipe shall only be conducted with a HEPA-shrouded vacuum attachment or wet cutting equipment, unless it is conducted within a small enclosure that isolates the area in which the saw cutting is being conducted to prevent the release of asbestos fibers to ambient air.

 Wrap wet asbestos cement pipe in two layers of 6 mil polyethylene sheeting, seal with duct tape and label.
 Work shall be done either in the trench or adjacent to the trench.

-Manage wrapped asbestos cement pipe, polyethylene sheeting and any other material contaminated with visible asbestos debris as asbestos-containing waste material (ACWM) in accordance with 310 CMR 7.15 and 310 CMR 19.061.Recordkeeping
+Manage wrapped asbestos cement pipe, polyethylene sheeting and any other material contaminated with visible asbestos debris as asbestos-containing waste (ACW) in accordance with 310 CMR 7.15 and 310 CMR 19.061.

+For activities that disturb friable ACM, no visible emissions shall be discharged to the outside air during the collection, processing, packaging or transporting of any ACM or ACW.

+The final visual inspection shall be satisfied by complying with the following requirements:

+The visual inspection shall be performed by a person trained per 454 CMR 28.05(9).

+The person conducting the final visual inspection shall:

+Inspect the work area to ensure there was no visible debris remaining:

+In the excavation trench;

+In soil excavated from the trench;

+In the surrounding area adjacent to the trench after the removal of the asbestos cement pipe; and

+On any tools used during the removal/repair/replacement activities.

+Ensure that all ACM has been removed for proper storage/disposal.

+Sign and date the documentation of the final inspection as evidence that the inspection was performed and that the condition of “no remaining visible debris” was met.
+Owners/operators shall keep such documentation at their regular place of business for two (2) years from the date of final visual inspection and provide it to the Department upon request.

+Recordkeeping

 Maintenance, Submission and Retention of Records.
-Certified Asbestos Training Providers, Contractors, Analytical Service Provider, Asbestos Consulting Services and employers of Operations and Maintenance Workers must maintain the records as indicated at 454 CMR 28.14(2) through (4) and make said records available to the Director upon request.
+Certified Asbestos Training Providers, Contractors, Analytical Service Provider, Asbestos Consulting Services and employers of Operations and Maintenance Workers must maintain the records as indicated at 454 CMR 28.15(2) through (4) and make said records available to the Director upon request.